-STRATEGIC PRIORITY 2: AN ACCES SSIBLE AND CONNECTED CITY GOAL VALUE STATEMENT TARGET By 2030, Msunduzi is 2.2 Housing backlogs are 2.2.1 100% eradication of informal settlements. a city with sufficient significantly reduced, with human 2.2.2 Rural Residential housing infrastructure and well-maintained settlement patterns reflecting backlogs are reduced such that less than 10% road, rail, and inclusive demographics. of households remain without access to formal other physical housing. infrastructure serving 2.2.3 Zero tolerance for exclusions based on all residents, whether racial, ethnic, religious or other demographic they use public or characteristics, is reflected in 100% of new private transport settlement patterns. modes.
-It has 2.2.4 20% of each new mixed-use development layers of diverse consists of rental stock. transport networks 2.2.5 30% densification of urban space. interconnecting 2.2.6 Council Rental Stock maintained on a regular at centres and and consistent basis to eliminate unsafe structures internal urban hubs. and to prevent deterioration of Council's assets.
+STRATEGIC PRIORITY 2: AN ACCESSIBLE AND CONNECTED CITY GOAL VALUE STATEMENT TARGET Bv 2030.
+Msunduzi is 2.2.1 100% eradication of informal settlements.
+2.2 Housing backlogs are a city with sufficient significantly reduced, with human 2.2.2 Rural Residential housing infrastructure and well-maintained settlement patterns reflecting backlogs are reduced such that less than 10% road, rail, and inclusive demographics. of households remain without access to formal other physical housing. infrastructure serving 2.2.3 Zero tolerance for exclusions based on racial, ethnic, religious or other demographic all residents, whether characteristics, is reflected in 100% of new they use public or private transport settlement patterns. modes.
+It has 2.2.4 20% of each new mixed-use development layers of diverse consists of rental stock.
+2.2.5 30% densification of urban space. transport networks 2.2.6 Council Rental Stock maintained on a regular interconnecting and consistent basis to eliminate unsafe structures at centres and internal urban hubs. and to prevent deterioration of Council's assets.
 Human settlement 2.2.7 Old Rental Stock to be reduced by transferring initiatives reduce certain units to qualifying tenants. housing backlogs 2.2.8 Allocations of new houses in subsidised and eliminate housing projects to be 100% compliant with DOHS spatial separation policies by installation of Housing Needs Register by racial categories. and capture of names.
-Telecommunications 2.3 People connect virtually 2.3.1 90% of households have access to and information through high-speed information telecommunications and high-speed broadband technology is and communication technology. more cheaply and cost effectively. universally accessible Reliable telecommunications 2.3.2 100% of indigent households have free and reliable.
-Social networks provide access to access to telecommunications and high-speed infrastructure, learning and information broadband. focussed on opportunities in homes, schools, 2.3.3 100% of businesses, government departments, educational, health and workplaces.
+Telecommunications 2.3 People connect virtually 2.3.1 90% of households have access to and information through high-speed information telecommunications and high-speed broadband and communication technology. more cheaply and cost effectively. technology is universally accessible Reliable telecommunications 2.3.2 100% of indigent households have free and reliable.
+Social networks provide access to access to telecommunications and high-speed infrastructure. learning and information broadband. focussed on opportunities in homes, schools, 2.3.3 100% of businesses, government departments, educational, health and workplaces.
 Business and and schools have easy access to business-grade and recreational industry embrace high-speed and bi directional high-speed broadband. facilities meets all broadband networks to become 2.3.4 Telecommuting reduces conventional energy communities' needs. more productive and innovative. usage by 20%.
 Energy efficiency is promoted by telecommuting.
-2.4 Social infrastructure supports 2.4.1 90% of communities have adequate social healthy lifestyles, learning infrastructure within a 30 minute walk or ride. opportunities, and community 2.4.2 100% of business centres are supported with unity and social cohesion.
+2.4 Social infrastructure supports 2.4.1 90% of communities have adequate social infrastructure within a 30 minute walk or ride. healthy lifestyles, learning opportunities, and community 2.4.2 100% of business centres are supported with unity and social cohesion.
 Health appropriate community recreational and meeting infrastructure is readily available facilities including health and educational facilities. and meets community needs.
 2.4.3 100% of social infrastructure delivery complies Major recreational infrastructure with national standards regarding minimal (e.g. sports stadia, cultural environmental impact. facilities, etc.) contribute to the city's economy by allowing for world-class events and tourism.
 Social infrastructure is delivered with regard to minimising